SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Home Page Features:

 Automatically fetches and displays all posts from the database.
-STATUS:
+STATUS: DONE

 Each post is clickable and redirects to the “a post” page.
 STATUS: